Industry: Global Retail (Grocery, General Merchandise, E-commerce)

 Ethoscore is most useful when:

-• Comparing Walmart’s patterns against peers of similar scale
+• Comparing Walmart’s documented patterns against peers of similar scale

-• Observing changes over time rather than focusing on a single score
+• Tracking change over time rather than over-interpreting a single score

 Update & Version Information